Simulation of integrated nonlinear quantum optics: from nonlinear interferometer to temporal walk-off compensator: Simulation framework

 In this example, we simulated the nonlinear interaction in an apodized poling lithium niobate (apoLN) waveguide with the same geometry and optical modes as the previous example, but the poling pattern is aperiodic (see Fig. \ref{fig:poling_opt_tf}(a)).
 The poling pattern is optimized for the suppression of sidelobes in the phase matching function, following the approach in \cite{tambasco2016, graffitti2017}.
 The details of the strategy we utilized are outlined in App. \ref{app:poling}.
 The Gaussian pump pulse with the intensity FWHM of 1.85 nm and energy of 0.1 pJ was propagated through a 5 mm apoLN, where the pump bandwidth is optimized for spectral purity.
 Using our simulation framework, we obtained the transfer function, as shown in Fig. \ref{fig:poling_opt_tf}(b).
 Compared to the transfer function of the conventional PPLN waveguide, the sidelobes are significantly suppressed, giving a heralded single photon purity of 99.2\%.

-To validate the simulation, we calculated the JSA using established conventional methods, as depicted in Fig. \ref{fig:pmpump_opt}.
+The transfer function is compared with the JSA using established conventional methods, as depicted in Fig. \ref{fig:pmpump_opt}.
 Again, we compared the squeezing parameters derived from both the simulation framework and the first-order perturbation, and confirming the validity of our approach.